 - We believe parents are navigational experts, problem solvers, astute communicators, negotiators, and equal contributors to their children’s education.

 - We believe children’s education is our collective responsibility at the community, regional, country, and government levels.

-- We believe it is through education that one can rid the onset, continuation and cyclical nature of poverty.
+- We believe it is through education that one can rid of the onset, continuation, and cyclical nature of poverty.

 - We believe in indigenous education as much as formal education.

 - We believe in strength-based, identity-affirming, culturally relevant early education programs.